StasEvstigneev/WeatherAppMvi/README.md

 ### [ENG]

-### APPLICATION "WEATHER FORECAST"
+### ANDROID APPLICATION "WEATHER FORECAST"

 ### Description
-Android application.
 A test app, allowing a user to get weather forecast in chosen cities and add cities in favorite as well.
 Project purpose - developing skills in working with Decompose and MVIKotlin libraries.
 Project architecture: MVI pattern.